Jsfain/SDCard/README.md

 ## Warnings / Disclaimers
 1. Use at your own risk.
 It is possible to erase or overwrite data, lockout the SD card, and/or place the SD card into a bad logical or physical state.
 I take no responsibility for the loss of data or property through the use of this AVR-SD card module/files.
-This was developed for fun and so it is offered "AS-IS" to anyone that wants to use it, look at it, or modify it for their purposes.
+This was developed for fun and so it is offered AS-IS to anyone that wants to use it, look at it, or modify it for their purposes.
 There is no guarantee of operability under any circumstance.
 2. Backup Data!
 See 1.
 3. This module has only been tested on an ATmega1280 microcontroller.
 It is expected to be easily portable to other AVR's through simple port (e.g. SPI, USART) reassignments, provided the resources exist, but also see 1.
 4. This module has only been tested against version 2.x, 2GB and 4GB micro-SD cards of type SDSC (standard capacity) and SDHC (high capacity).
 It is unknown how it will behave running against other SD card types, versions, and capacities.
 Again, see 1.